-The Washington Wizards lost to the Charlotte Hornets, 117-116 on Friday night in Charlotte.
+The Washington Wizards lost 124-117 to the Charlotte Hornets on Friday night at Capital One Arena in the second game of NBA In-Season Tournament action.

-The Wizards’ next game is against the Los Angeles Lakers on Sunday.
-Tipoff is at 6 p.m.
+The Wizards’ next game is on Sunday when they travel to New York City to play the Brooklyn Nets.
+Tip off is at 3 p.m.
 ET.
 See you then.